-This project will restore Skunk Creek where a 1970s Red Clay Stabilization project is currently blocking aquatic organism passage
+This project restored Skunk Creek where a 1970s Red Clay Stabilization project blocked aquatic organism passage.

 In 2016 and 2017, local volunteers and the Carlton SWCD helped collect information on lakes and streams in the Kettle River Watershed.